-As you can see, the greatest drawback with this design is sanitization.
+The most significant drawback of this design is sanitization.
 It’s not entirely possible to thoroughly clean or sanitize all the parts of the pump.
 And it’s not only mold that you should worry about.
-Harmful bacteria and viruses can also find a home in open-system pumps (source).
+Harmful bacteria and viruses can also find a home in open-system pumps.

 If you own an open-system breast pump, it’s critical to ensure it’s cleaned well after every use, especially the parts that come into direct contact with the breasts or breast milk.
-Some parts, on some machines, can be directly placed into the dishwasher, others will need to be cleaned by hand.
+Some parts on some machines can be directly placed into the dishwasher.
+Other parts will need to be cleaned by hand.

-After cleaning, sanitizing is also a good idea.
+After cleaning, it’s also a good idea to sanitize your pump.

 Open-system pumps are designed for use by a single person only.
-Sharing or passing on the pump to another mom when you’re done nursing is highly discouraged.
+Sharing or passing the pump on is highly discouraged.

 Today, there’s so much information available online and in print on the potential dangers of sharing an open-system breast pump.
 Because of this, you’ll find many women shying away from accepting or purchasing a used one.

-If you’d like to know what system your pump uses, check online or give the manufacturer a call.
+If you’d like to know what system your pump uses, check online, or call the manufacturer.
 You can also consult an International Board Certified Lactation Consultant (IBCLC) for more information.

-Here are three useful things that you can actually do with your old breast pump.
-Keep in mind that disposal options differ between open and closed systems, but not to worry, we cover that, and more, below.
+Here are three useful things you can do with your old breast pump.
+Disposal options differ between open and closed systems, but we cover that and more below.

 1. Recycle the Pump

 For the environmentally-conscious mom, this is a more satisfying option.
-Recycling doesn’t just make us feel good, it helps reduce the amount of waste we put out into the environment.
-Electronic waste is particularly harmful as it can emit toxins that are hazardous to the land and the underground water we use (source).
+Recycling doesn’t just make us feel good; it helps reduce the amount of waste we put into the environment.
+Electronic waste is particularly harmful as it can emit hazardous toxins to the land and the underground water we use (1).

 Several breast pump manufacturers, including Medela and Hygeia, have effective breast pump recycling programs.
-Reach out to your brand’s manufacturer and find out if they accept used breast pumps for recycling (source).
+Reach out to your brand’s manufacturer and find out if they accept used breast pumps for recycling.

 Alternatively, you can search for a local appliance recycling center that will accept the pump.
 This might be a more convenient option than shipping it back to your manufacturer of choice.